smartcontractkit/crec-sdk/transact/signer/README.md

-# CREc SDK Signers
+# CREC SDK Signers

-This package provides signing interfaces for the CREc SDK, allowing you to sign operations using different key management strategies.
+This package provides signing interfaces for the CREC SDK, allowing you to sign operations using different key management strategies.
 Currently, four signers are available: `LocalSigner` for local private key management, `TransitSigner` for HashiCorp Vault Transit secrets engine integration, `KMSSigner` for AWS Key Management Service integration, and `PrivySigner` for Privy's wallet-as-a-service platform.

 ## Table of Contents